Zhangwenyao1/URC/README.md

 If we need more, or you just want to say something, you can use slack, or put it in the wiki for this repo.
 I might put a page about what to put in a package soon.

 ## P.S
-Don't be a litterbug, keep general development... stuff in the `devstuff/` folder, and keep the structured code in a differnet
+Don't be a litterbug, keep general development... stuff in the `devstuff/` folder, and keep the structured code in the right directory!